 - a formalised picnic ground with grassed areas and a privately leased restaurant/kiosk.
 Within this area there are picnic tables, children's playground, picnic shelters with barbecues, and public toilets - a more natural bushland character dominated by regrowth Acacia trees.
-A sandy beach, known as Windsor Beach, stretches around much of the riverbank.
-The beach is well used as a swimming beach, and a canoe launch ramp provides access to the water for non-motorised boats.
+A sandy beach stretches around much of the riverbank.
+The beach is well used as a swimming beach and to launch canoes, although swimming is discouraged at the site due to dangerous conditions with a number of drownings having occurred.
+A canoe launch ramp is provided adjacent to the beach to improve access to the water.
 Fishing is a popular activity along the foreshore. - open grassland to the north of the park, which is used for informal sport and events.